 - Immediate project creation: AI Blocks generate project boards and automations in hours, enabling teams to start work without delay.

-- Data organization at scale: categorize hundreds of items automatically.
+- Data organization at scale: Categorize hundreds of items automatically.

-- Content summarization: turn lengthy documents into actionable insights.
+- Content summarization: Turn lengthy documents into actionable insights.

-- Information extraction: pull critical data from PDFs, documents, and images.
+- Information extraction: Pull critical data from PDFs, documents, and images.

 Wrike requires defining folder structures and request forms first.
 Admins must configure the workspace before projects can be managed effectively, often delaying results by weeks.